-• Which stakeholders are affected?
-Management Approach operations and/or supply chain) Businesses involving hotel, leasing and condominium Indicate involvement in the impact (e.g. employees, community, suppliers, government, vulnerable groups) Employees, tenants, customers/clients, guests, suppliers What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+What is the impact and where does it occur?
+What is the organization's involvement in the impact?
+Which stakeholders are affected?
+Management Approach Businesses involving hotel, leasing and condominium (e.g. employees, community, suppliers, government, vulnerable groups) Employees, tenants, customers/clients, guests, suppliers What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 The Company continues to innovate in water utilization to conserve the resource without compromising the needs of its business operations and of its customers and clientele.